hintron/jailhouse/mgh/qemu/setup-inside-qemu-image.md

     adduser hintron
     usermod -aG sudo hintron

+This will disable logging in as root.
+To change the password:

+    passwd

+To switch to user root:

+    sudo su root

+Copy select contents of root home dir to user.
+Don't forget ssh keys, if already set up!

+Switch back:

+    exit

+Recursively `chown` the files as the user:

+    sudo chown -R hintron: ~

 See https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart

 TODO: Copy and chmod root ~ to user ~.

+## `sudo: unable to resolve host demo`

+Edit or create /etc/hosts:

+    sudo vim /etc/hosts

+Make sure this is there:

+    127.0.0.1   localhost
+    127.0.1.1   demo

 ## Install Linux headers from Jailhouse Image output